 It is well established that perceived underlying abundance does not solely drive the distribution of fishing effort in time and space.
 Economic factors and regulatory restrictions can also dictate the distribution of fishing effort.
 Simplistically, a regulatory instrument such as a spatial closure can exclude effort from areas that would otherwise be fished, and positive (negative) economic conditions can allow vessels to fish further away from (closer to) their home port.
 An additional four fisheries dependent sampling patterns were created, by modifying the base preferential sampling pattern, to explore how these external drivers impact the ability to estimate abundance.
 Two closure scenarios were created by applying temporally varying spatial closures to the preferential pattern.
-In the fixed closure scenario, fishing was prohibited south of 20° N during the 3rd quarter of the year.
+In the fixed closure scenario, fishing was prohibited south of 20° N during the third quarter of the year.
 This is similar to the current fish aggregating device (FAD) fishing closure imposed on purse seine vessels targeting tropical tunas in the WCPFC convention area.
 A second rotating closure scenario was created by closing each quadrant of the spatial sampling frame to fishing in successive quarters of the year.
 The quadrants were determined by bisecting the area along the 155° E longitudinal and 15° N latitudinal axes.
 Fishery expansion and contraction scenarios were created by applying a temporally varying maximum distance to the distribution of fishing effort on top of the preferential pattern.
-Japan was chosen as the “home base” for the hypothetical fishing fleet and the distance from Tokyo, Japan (139.692222° E , 35.689722° N) to every spatial cell x was calculated in kilometres using the distHaversine function from the geosphere package in R 3.6.1.
-In the expansion scenario, fishing effort was constrained to a maximum distance of 1 000 km from Japan for the first 15 time-steps or quarters of the simulation (1/8th of the total simulation time of 30 years or 120 quarters).
-Over the next 90 time-steps the maximum distance was allowed to temporally vary according to a Brownian bridge which progressively relaxed the maximum distance to 10 000 km by the 105th time-step in the simulation.
-All spatial cells x in the spatial sampling frame were able to be fished at this point, and this was maintained for the final 15 time-steps of the simulation.
+Japan was chosen as the “home base” for the hypothetical fishing fleet and the distance from Tokyo, Japan (139.692222° E , 35.689722° N) to every spatial cell x was calculated in kilometres using the distHaversine function from R package geosphere in R 3.6.1.
+In the expansion scenario, fishing effort was constrained to a maximum distance of 1,000 km from Japan for the first 15 time steps (i.e. the first 15 quarters) of the simulation (1/8th of the total simulation time of 30 years or 120 quarters).
+Over the next 90 time-steps the maximum distance was allowed to temporally vary according to a Brownian bridge which progressively relaxed the maximum distance to 10,000 km by the 105th time-step in the simulation.
+All spatial cells x in the spatial sampling frame were able to be fished at this point, and this was maintained for the final 15 time steps of the simulation.
 The effort contraction scenario, was created in the same way but with the pattern in time-varying maximum distance reversed.

-Each effort sampling pattern generated 60 000 total observations, and each time-step t had an equal probability of being sampled.
-Each combination of the six effort sampling patterns and two catchability patterns (described in the following section) were simulated 100 times resulting in 1 200 total data sets used to estimate indices.
+Each effort sampling pattern generated 60,000 total observations, and each time-step t had an equal probability of being sampled.
+Each combination of the six effort sampling patterns and two catchability patterns (described in the following section) were simulated 100 times resulting in 1,200 total data sets used to estimate indices.

 Methods – Including Catchability